keymanapp/help.keyman.com/developer/language/guide/glossary.md

 ## P {#p-glossary}

 ### Positional Keyboard Layout
-In a positional keyboard layout keys of a keyboard are identified by the position on the keyboard.
+In a positional keyboard layout, contrary to a [mnemonic keyboard layout](#toc-mnemonic-keyboard-layout), keys are identified by the position on the keyboard.
 For example, the leftmost character key on the bottom row is always called **K_Z**:

 * On a US English Keyboard, the key is called **K_Z**, the keycap is labeled 'Z' and it prints out 'z'
 * On a German Keyboard, the key is called **K_Z**, the keycap is labeled 'Y' and it prints out 'y'
 * On a French Keyboard the key is called **K_Z**, the keycap is labeled 'W' and it prints out 'w'

-If we, for example, specified a Keyboard rule in Keyman Developer for a US layout (`+ K_Z  >  'z'`) and used that positional layout with a German physical keyboard for key K_Z (where the keycap is labeled 'Y') will print out **'z'**.
+If we, for example, specified a Keyboard rule in Keyman Developer for a US layout (`+ K_Z  >  'z'`) and used that positional layout with a German physical keyboard, then to print out **'z'** the key K_Z (where the keycap is labeled 'Y') will have to be pressed.

 This means when we specify a key in a positional layout we talk about a certain position (e.g. K_Z) no matter may be written on a keycap for a specific keyboard layout.